shasankp000/CSE-Engineering-Notes/src/site/notes/Machine Learning/Module 2 -- Unsupervised Learning -- Machine Learning.md

 - **Definition**: For matrix A, if $Av = \lambda v$, then $\lambda$ is an eigenvalue and $v$ is the corresponding eigenvector
 - **Geometric interpretation**: Eigenvectors are directions that don't change when the matrix transformation is applied (only scaled)
-- **Eigendecomposition**: Breaking down a matrix into eigenvalues and eigenvectors
+- **Eigen decomposition**: Breaking down a matrix into eigenvalues and eigenvectors
 - **Properties of symmetric matrices**: Always have real eigenvalues and orthogonal eigenvectors

 ## **Covariance and Variance**